-- Gaining an understanding of internal controls of the Group relevant to the measurement of fair value of land, buildings and investment properties. - Evaluating the independence and competence of the independent valuer. - Evaluating the scope and objectives of the engagement of the independent valuer, together with the appropriateness of valuation model or method and key assumptions used. - Having discussions with the management and independent valuer and performing a review of key assumptions and methods applied in determination of fair value. - Comparing the consistency of valuation model or method used and key assumptions with those used in the prior year. - Reviewing the completeness and correctness of data prepared by management which were used in determination of fair value. - Reviewing the disclosures related to land, buildings and investment properties in notes to the consolidated financial statements.
+- Gaining an understanding of internal controls of the Group relevant to the measurement of fair value of land, buildings and investment properties. - Evaluating the independence and competence of the independent valuer, together with the scope and objectives of the engagement of the independent valuer. - Having discussions with the management and independent valuer to understand and assess the model or valuation methodologies and key assumptions applied in determination of fair value, as well as obtaining market insights where the properties are located, by involving an internal expert to compare the information with information from external sources based on the expert's knowledge and past experience. - Comparing the consistency of valuation model or method used and key assumptions with those used in the prior year. - Reviewing the completeness and correctness of data on a sampling basis prepared by management which were used in determination of fair value. - Reviewing the disclosures related to land, buildings and investment properties in notes to the consolidated financial statements.